 What is a Reverse Mortgage and how does it work?

-A Reverse Mortgage is a home loan (used for any purpose) where seniors, 62 and older, can access the equity (cash) built up in their home.
+A Reverse Mortgage is a home loan, used for any purpose, where seniors 62 and older (and in some cases as young as 60 years old), can access the equity (cash) built up in their home.
 It can also be utilized to purchase a home should you desire to be free of having to make a monthly mortgage payment.

 It is called a Reverse Mortgage because although you borrow money from a lender, the lender makes monthly payments to you, rather than you making monthly payments to the lender, or they provide you with a lump sum either in cash or accessed when you want through a credit line.
 Funds can be used to pay off existing debt or as you see fit.
 All interest is paid at the end of the loan, rather than in the beginning.